Syringomyelia (SM) and the

 --- other drugs

-Some neurologists are prescribing amantadine (Symmetrel), which is used for control of the symptoms of Parkinson's disease in humans, together with gabapentin or pregabalin.
+Some neurologists are prescribing amantadine (Endantadine, Symmetrel), an N-methyl-d-aspartate antagonist, which is used for control of the symptoms of Parkinson's disease in humans, together with gabapentin or pregabalin.
 Amantadine is believed to release brain dopamine from nerve endings making it more available to activate dopaminergic receptors.

 Melatonin is a hormone produced by the pineal gland in the brain.
 Melatonin supplement has been prescribed by veterinarians to ease anxiety and restlessness in dogs.
 Some vets also have prescribed it for dogs with SM symptoms.
 Since melatonin is a hormone, it should not be given to dogs without the advice of a veterinarian.
 Melatonin can have adverse side effects, and in particular, it is contraindicated for dogs that are pregnant or lactating.

 Holistic supplements should be taken only if prescribed by a licensed veterinarian who also is holistically trained.
-A search webpage for finding holistic veterinarians in the United States is located at www.holisticvetlist.com.
+Search webpages for finding holistic veterinarians in the United States are located here and here.